Vishwa-ud/LearningAssistant-ChatBot/README.md

 # 🤖 LearningAssistant- CHATBOT

-**LearningAssistant** is a smart chatbot powered by a Large Language Model (LLM) that allows students to ask questions based on CTSE (Computer Technology and Software Engineering) lecture notes.
+**LearningAssistant** is a smart chatbot powered by a Large Language Model (LLM) that allows students to ask questions based on CTSE (Current Trends in Software Engineering) lecture notes.
 This project was developed as part of an AI/ML Semester 1 (2025) assignment to demonstrate how LLMs can support education by answering subject-specific queries inside a Jupyter Notebook.

 ---